google-research/google-research/kws_streaming/README.md

 or raw features (so user can train own speech feature extractor).
 We explored latency and accuracy of the streaming and non streaming models on mobile phone and demonstrated that models outperform previously reported accuracy on public data sets.
-This lib also can be applied on other sequence problems such as speech noise reduction, sound detection, text classification...
+Summary about this work is presented at [paper](https://arxiv.org/abs/2005.06720) This lib also can be applied on other sequence problems such as speech noise reduction, sound detection, text classification...

 ## Overall design